-Perched on the seventh floor of a building at the Ginza 4-chome Crossing in Tokyo, L’Argent offers a head-on view of the famous clock tower of Wako Department Store, in itself worth visiting the restaurant for.
+Perched on the seventh floor of a building at the Ginza 4-chome Crossing in Tokyo, a 1-star restaurant L’Argent offers a head-on view of the famous clock tower of Wako Department Store, in itself worth visiting the restaurant for.

 L'Argent is helmed by acclaimed chef Junichi Kato, who started his culinary career with the Tateru Yoshino Group, before honing his skills at three-star Astrance in France and a renowned New Nordic restaurant in Copenhagen.
 He returned to Japan to take the position of chef at Sublime, where he contributed to its one-star rating.
 In 2020, he created excitement among gourmets when it was announced he would lead the kitchen at L'Argent.